mvolkmann/blog/src/swift/Xcode.md

 that contain an arrow pointing southwest and an arrow pointing northeast.
 When the button has a blue background it means editor splits are hidden.

+To add and customize keyboard shortcuts, select Xcode ...
+Settings ...
+Key Bindings.
+Location a command whose keyboard shortcut is to be changed, double-click the "Key" column of that row, and press the desired keyboard shortcut.
+If the new keyboard shortcut is already in use, a warning will be displayed.

 ### Build/Run

 | Action          | Key          |